 Imagine a backpacker and you might envision an unanchored youth with well-worn jeans and limitless endurance.
 But backpacking is about much more than gap-year students and gritty hostels.
 Backpacking is about adventure and independence -- and it's one of the cheapest ways to take a trip, which is why older travelers, travelers on a budget, and even those who prefer private bathrooms and upscale cuisine shouldn't snub the ways of the wily backpacker.

 Adopt the mindset of a backpacker and improve your travel savvy.
 In an uncertain economic environment, the lessons backpackers can teach us about traveling on the cheap are positively priceless.
-From packing an ultra-light bag (you can rub your six-pound pack in the noses of nickel-and-diming airlines) to finding affordable food and accommodations, backpackers truly know how to travel.
+From packing an ultra-light bag (you can rub your six-pound pack in the noses of nickel-and-diming airlines) to finding affordable food and accommodations, these backpacker tips will help you travel better.

 As a well-ripened adult, you may fear that your presence in a hostel would be like that of a wrinkly prune in a basket of fresh apples.
 But hostels are not just for the young.
 Older travelers are increasingly booking stays at hostels as international hotel rates rise, and they're finding private rooms and bathrooms, clean beds, and no-reservations-needed accommodations in hostels around the world.